CumulusNetworks/docs/content/cumulus-vx/VMware-vSphere-ESXi.md

    CumulusVX versions 4.3 and later requires 2 vCPUs.

+   CumulusVX versions 5.0 and later require 2GB of RAM

    {{% /notice %}}

-7. Repeat the previous steps to create two additional VMs: `leaf02` and `spine01`.
+8. Repeat the previous steps to create two additional VMs: `leaf02` and `spine01`.

 ### Create Network Connections